 --verbose

-# Run repair scripts
+# Run built-in repair scripts

 az vm repair run